Key insights:

 The question of whether a pool is worth it for homeowners requires a more involved answer than a simple yes or no. To determine if a pool is a smart investment for you, you’ll want to ask yourself:

-1. In-ground vs. above ground: What type of pool should you get?
+1. In-ground vs. above-ground: What type of pool should you get?

 After making the decision to build a pool in your backyard, you’ll want to ask yourself: What kind of swimming pool should we get?
-Although there is no correct answer to this question, there are two main types of pools, each with their own set of benefits and drawbacks.
+Although there is no correct answer to this question, there are two main types of pools, each with its own set of benefits and drawbacks.

 In-ground pools